 Credentials can provide peace of mind when hiring a roofing company, yet there are other criteria that should be checked before hiring a credentialed roofing contractor.
 These criteria include:

 - That the credentialed roofing contractor is licensed if licensing is required.

 - That the roofing contractor has company certificates of insurance.
 Furthermore, you should ensure that the company covers liability and workers’ compensation insurance and that this coverage is current.
-Note that workers’ compensation is not required in Texas.
+Note that workers’ compensation is not required.